SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

 In `Trade.h` implement a function `bestBuySellTime` that takes a vector of prices and returns a `Trade' object with the buy and sell time that maximises profit.
 This function does not live inside any class -- it is to be defined as a global function.

-To perform some basic testing on your code, once you have implemented the function (or at least declared it) `TestTrade.cpp` defines a simple test harness.
+To perform some basic testing on the code, once you have implemented the function (or at least declared it) `TestTrade.cpp` defines a simple test harness.
 To compile this, run:

 `g++ -std=c++11 -o TestTrade TestTrade.cpp`